 BBMC Short Volume

-JPMorgan BetaBuilders U.S. Mid Cap Equity ETF (BBMC) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.03B, listed on CBOE, carrying a beta of 1.18 to the broader market.
-The fund will invest at least 80% of its assets in securities included in the underlying index. public since 2020-04-15.
+JPMorgan BetaBuilders U.S. Mid Cap Equity ETF (BBMC) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.09B, listed on CBOE, carrying a beta of 1.16 to the broader market.
+BBMC is passively managed to track an index that targets mid-cap companies in the US equity market across various sectors.
+Led by Lok Peng, public since 2020-04-15.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.